-The college is proceeding with all the necessary planning and safety measures for students to return to classrooms and residence halls with the start of the fall semester.
+The college has proceeded with all the necessary planning and safety measures for students to return to classrooms and residence halls with the start of the fall semester on August 31.
 A personalized, on-campus experience is the foundation of a Canisius transformative education and one that the college has been committed to for 150 years.

 Arrival on Campus

 Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Wehle School of Business, and the School of Education and Human Services began the academic semester as planned on August 31.